-How many times this month have you done a favor for a client?
+How many times this month have you found yourself doing favors for a client?

 Did you specifically let your client know they received a favor?
 Notice, the question is did you specifically let your client know.
 If you’re unsure or if you answered no to this question, then chances are your favor has no value to your client.
 And, more importantly, they may expect the same the next time they do business with you.

 In the mid 90’s, my first professional sales job out of college was working for a technology company.
 This was back in the days when the salesperson (me) would fill out a sales form and turn it into the Order Processing Department.
-Order Processing would check to make sure the form was filled out properly and enter the order into the computer system to bill the client and get the product shipped.
+Order Processing would check to make sure the form was filled out properly.
+The they would enter the order into the computer system to bill the client and get the product shipped.

 It’s been my experience that business owners can become resentful of clients and feel taken advantage of when favors or exceptions are consistently made to keep a client’s business.
 However, when I drill down with the business owner about the favors, I find out the client was never told.
 The business owner assumed the client should’ve known and we all know what they say about the word assume…

-The Savvy Sales Tip this week: favors, discounts, and exceptions only have value when the client is aware of how this interaction is different from the norm.
+Here’s the Savvy Sales Tip this week.
+Favors, discounts, and exceptions only have value when the client knows how this interaction is different from the norm.

 Here are 2 examples of how to inform your client of a favor.